Creating and Maintaining a Group Website

 - Microsoft Word

 - Netscape Communicator

 Please be aware that the Student Activities Office does not endorse any of these or any other programs not listed.
 The listing above is provided for informative purposes only.

 Additional Information and Training

 Each year, SAO provides website training.
-Go to the Leadership for Organizations, Clubs, & Students series webpage for upcoming dates, or contact the Student Activities Office for individual trainings.
+Contact the Student Activities Office for more information.